 - timely adherence to compliance reporting requirements

-- a management team committed to the achievement of high compliance.
+- a compliance management team committed to achievement.

 Our earlier article How to manage contract obligations compliance briefly outlined a general approach for:

-- Finding, categorising and assigning ownership of contract obligations
+- Finding, categorising and assigning ownership of contractual obligations

 - Setting up compliance testing methods and timetables